agalindoc/quantower/indicators/README.md

 * Two lines, so i can see the history of the DOM across my chart\
   Green: are the Asks from the DOM (Sell limit orders)\
   Red: are the Bids of the DOM (Buy limit orders)
-* A small rectangel by default in the upper right corner with the same data.
+* A small rectangle by default in the upper right corner with the same data.

 Parameters: